-In honor of the upcoming Chinese New Year which began on January 28, 2017, I’m dedicating the 2017 Mandala of the Year to the Rooster.
+In honor of this year’s Chinese New Year which began on January 28, 2017, I’m dedicating the 2017 Mandala of the Year to the Rooster.
 Each month we’ll explore a trait or symbol of the rooster to see how we can incorporate it into our own lives.

 For Section 3 we look at the rooster energy of service.